reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 <Solution>

 Here is a working version.
-You keep the `delayedValue` as a state variable.
+You keep the `delayedValue` as a State variable.
 When `value` updates, your Effect schedules a timeout to update the `delayedValue`.
 This is why the `delayedValue` always "lags behind" the actual `value`.

 <Sandpack>